HamsaVardhiniM/JobPosts_Analysis_Dashboard/README.md

 ## Final Deliverables
 - **Interactive Dashboard:** [Visit the Dashboard](https://jobpostanalysisdashboard.netlify.app/)
 - **GitHub Repository:** Contains the data preprocessing scripts, Tableau workbook, and hosting details.
+- **Kaggle link:** Refer this link for the dataset [Kaggle](https://www.kaggle.com/datasets/ravindrasinghrana/job-description-dataset)

 ## Acknowledgments
 I extend my gratitude to NullClass for the opportunity to work on this project and gain hands-on experience in data analytics and visualization.